CheatBreakerNet/Client/README.md

 Offline CheatBreaker is a continuation of the orignal CheatBreaker (which was shutdown in 2018 and was a modpack and FPS booster combined!).
 In most cases, Offline CheatBreaker more than doubles your normal Minecraft frames!

-On this GitHub page you can report bugs and submit suggestions using the `Bug` and `Suggestion` forms.
+On this GitHub page you can report bugs and submit suggestions using the `Bug` and `Suggestion` forms

-You can also ask questions using the Question lable.
+You can also ask questions using the Question lable

-For more information about Offline CheatBreaker and a download link visit our [website](https://OfflineCheatBreaker.com).
+For more information about Offline CheatBreaker and a download link visit our [website](https://OfflineCheatBreaker.com)

 © 2019-2022 Offline CheatBreaker.
 Not affiliated with CheatBreaker, LLC.